mschmohl/NFT-project-files/README-template.md

 ### What I learned

-I learned that addng the colorchanging eefect is very challenging.
-I spent several hours trying to get this effect to work.
-At the time of submission, I still don't have the color effect working on hover.
-I'll welcome any feedback.
-Thank you!
+This project gave me additional practice using flexbox.
+I struggled to get the image to change to the cyan monotone image with eye icon on hover.
+It took me several tries and several days to get this effect to work.
+I ended up making a copy of the equilibrium image in Photoshop and adding the color overlay and eye icon into one jpeg file.